mikecroucher/jupyterhub_on_azure/README.md

 * Clone this repository, modify and run `create_vm.sh` from your local machine.
 This creates the Azure VM
 * Log into the created Azure VM, clone this repo and run `install.sh`

-Start the Jupyterjib service with
+Start the Jupyterhub service with

 ```
 sudo systemctl start jupyterhub